Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ### Add a custom mapping for a destination attribute

-When creating an ETL attribute set mapping, you define the language and the channel from which the values are taken for multi-language and multi-scope source attributes.
+When creating an ETL attribute set mapping, you define the language and the scope from which the values are taken for multi-language and multi-scope source attributes.
-Within an attribute set mapping, you can define custom channel and language attribute mappings for multi-language and multi-scope destination attributes.
+Within an attribute set mapping, you can define custom scope and language attribute mappings for multi-language and multi-scope destination attributes.

 #### Prerequisites